jdb/jdb.github.com/functional.rst

 Obtaining the 13 correct digits of :math:`\pi` can be done in less than 20 microseconds in pure Python with a good algorithm.
-And now, on to something fantastic : *On December 31st, 2009, about 2700 billion decimal digits of Pi were computed using a single desktop computer.
+And now, on to something fantastic: *On December 31st, 2009, about 2700 billion decimal digits of Pi were computed using a single desktop computer.
 This is presently the World Record for the computation of Pi.* Kudos to `Fabrice Bellard`_.
 He combined a fast math method, with